 NewUnderstanding the Social Model of Disability

 Approximately 22% of the U.K.’s population consider themselves as having an impairment.
 More than half of households have a connection to a Disabled person.
-It wasn’t until the Disability Discrimination Act of 1995 that disability equality was truly addressed, whereby disabled people were included in the conversation about equality.
+It wasn’t until the Disability Discrimination Act of 1995 that equality was truly addressed, whereby disabled people were included in the conversation about equality.

-Disability Equality Training addresses how society affects a person with an impairment due to the barriers they often face.
+This equality training addresses how society affects a person with an impairment due to the barriers they often face.
 You will learn how disability is a social and human rights issue, rather than a medical problem.

 People who employ, work with, live with or interact with disabled people.